-This flexible, online-based course reflects the needs of individuals and organisations, and will deepen and refine your capacity to reflect critically on the way you work.
+This flexible, online-based course reflects the needs of individuals and organizations and will deepen and refine your capacity to reflect critically on the way you work.

 Teaching on this course is underpinned by systematic practitioner inquiry and you will be encouraged to identify issues that are significant to your professional practice.